community-coding-dojo/challenges/beginner/karel/README.md

 ```

 A dialog will open, showing you all the Karel tasks.
 Select the one you want to run and confirm.
-Now you will be shown how two windows: One shows the state of the map after you have solved the task (Karel Goal) and
+Now you will be presented two windows: One shows the state of the map after you have solved the task (Karel Goal) and
 the other one shows the solution runner, where you can see your script in action.

 ## Task